-It is possible to get pregnant with high estrogen levels, however, there is an increased likelihood that you will suffer difficulties with conception if you are living with estrogen dominance.
+It is possible to get pregnant with high estrogen levels, however, there is an increased likelihood that you will suffer difficulties with conception if you are living with high estrogen.

-- Can I Get Pregnant With High Estrogen Levels?
+- Can You Get Pregnant With High Estrogen Levels?

-- What Are The Serious Side Effects Of Estrogen Dominance?
+- Are There Other Side Effects Of High Estrogen Levels?

-Can I Get Pregnant With High Estrogen Levels?
+Can You Get Pregnant With High Estrogen Levels?

 It is possible to get pregnant if you are living with high estrogen levels, however, there is an increased likelihood of fertility issues in those who are living with estrogen dominance.

 Hormonal imbalances including estrogen dominance are often responsible for fertility issues couples may face when trying to get pregnant.

 You can have a seemingly normal menstrual cycle, but you may not have ovulated, this is called an anovulatory cycle and can happen with estrogen dominance.

 These anovulatory cycles are most common among women between the ages of 30 and 50 and in women with secondary conditions which affect ovulation, such as polycystic ovary syndrome and endometriosis.